ramcharantejpuli/Hugging_Face_VirtualAI/README.md

 # Bittu - Your Intelligent Voice Assistant 🎙️

 ## Overview
-Bittu is a sophisticated voice assistant that combines the power of HuggingFace's AI models with system automation to create a seamless voice-controlled computing experience.
+Bittu is a sophisticated voice assistant that combines the power of Groq's AI models with system automation to create a seamless voice-controlled computing experience.
 Using natural language, you can control your computer, get information, and have intelligent conversations.

 ## 🌟 Key Features

 ### 🗣️ Voice Control
 - Wake word detection: "Hey Bittu" or "OK Bittu"
-- Natural language understanding using HuggingFace AI
+- Natural language understanding using Groq AI
 - Dynamic circle animation for visual feedback
 - Automatic timeout after 7 seconds of silence

 ### 🤖 AI Integration
-- HuggingFace's language models for intelligent responses
+- Groq's Llama 3 70B language model for intelligent responses
+- Ultra-fast inference for quick response times
 - Context-aware conversations
 - Natural and informative replies
-- Free API with 25,000 requests per month

 ### ⚡ System Commands
 - **Media Control**